 If a simple majority of the Promotion Committee thinks a positive promotion recommendation should be made, such recommendation shall be forwarded to the dean.
-If the dean agrees with the Promotion Committee's recommendation, they will communicate their decision to promote the faculty member to the senior vice president-academic affairs (SVPAA).
+If the dean agrees with the Promotion Committee's recommendation, they will communicate their decision to promote the faculty member to the regional president.
 If the dean disagrees with the Promotion Committee's decision to promote, the dean's decision to not promote the faculty member, along with their reasons to not promote, will be sent to the faculty member's department chair/academic administrator and to the faculty member.
 A negative decision is made without prejudice.

 If a simple majority of the committee thinks the faculty member should not be recommended for promotion, the Promotion Committee shall prepare a report of such recommendation and shall forward the report to the dean.
 If the dean agrees with the Promotion Committee, the dean's denial of promotion of the faculty member, along with reasons for denial, will be sent to the faculty member's department chair/academic administrator and to the faculty member.
 A negative decision is made without prejudice.
-If the dean disagrees with the Promotion Committee's recommendation to not promote, the dean will communicate the decision to promote the faculty member to the faculty member's department chair/ academic administrator, the faculty member, and the SVPAA.
+If the dean disagrees with the Promotion Committee's recommendation to not promote, the dean will communicate the decision to promote the faculty member to the faculty member's department chair/ academic administrator, the faculty member, and the regional president.
 In the case of a negative dean's decision, a report must include the rationale for the negative decision and include suggestions to help strengthen the faculty member's portfolio in the future.

-A faculty member may wish to appeal the dean's decision to not promote to the SVPAA.
+A faculty member may wish to appeal the dean's decision to not promote to the regional president.
 Any appeal by a faculty member must be made within 15 working days of receipt of a negative decision from the dean.
-All portfolio and recommendation reports shall be forwarded to the SVPAA for use in rendering a decision.
-The SVPAA's appellate decision to promote or not to promote will be sent to the dean in a report.
+All portfolio and recommendation reports shall be forwarded to the regional president for use in rendering a decision.
+The regional president's appellate decision to promote or not to promote will be sent to the dean in a report.
 The dean will provide this report to the faculty member's department chair/academic administrator and the faculty member.
 A negative appellate promotion decision will not be sent to the president.
 A positive appellate promotion decision will be sent to the president.
-A negative appellate growth to the president.
-The SVPAA's appellate decision is final and without grievance or appeal.
+The regional president's appellate decision is final and without grievance or appeal.
 A negative decision is made without prejudice.

-If the SVPAA recommends promotion in rank, the SVPAA shall make a recommendation to the president.
-The president may choose to grant or not grant promotion; and the president's decision is final, without grievance or appeal.
-The president will send a report of the decision to the SVPAA and dean.
+If the regional president recommends promotion in rank, the regional president shall make a recommendation to the chancellor.
+The chancellor may choose to grant or not grant promotion; and the chancellor's decision is final, without grievance or appeal.
+The chancellor will send a report of the decision to the regional president and dean.

-The dean shall inform the faculty member, in writing, of the final decision of the president regarding promotion/tenure (if applicable).
-Promotions approved by the president take effect July 1 of any given year.
+The dean shall inform the faculty member, in writing, of the final decision of the chancellor regarding promotion/tenure (if applicable).
+Promotions approved by the chancellor take effect July 1 of any given year.
 If promotion is denied, the dean shall provide a summary response to the faculty member detailing the reason(s) for denial.
 These notifications shall be copied to the appropriate department chair/ academic administrator and Promotion Committee.
 A negative decision is made without prejudice.